-- Promote continuity and confidence in Department leadership.
-The Act places restrictions on officials who may serve in an "acting" capacity as Secretary or head of a Departmental component.
-Requires prior service in a senior leadership position 90 days prior to the designation.
-The Act also authorizes the Under Secretary for Management to serve a five year term to improve transitions between Administrations. - Create a new Associate Secretary responsible for DHS's law enforcement missions.
+- Create a new Associate Secretary responsible for DHS's law enforcement missions.
 This new official would be third in command at DHS and dedicated to coordinating and overseeing the Department's law enforcement components, including U.S. Customs and Border Protection, U.S. Immigration and Customs Enforcement, U.S. Secret Service, and Federal Protective Service, and, in consultation with the Deputy Secretary, the law enforcement activities in other Department components. - Strengthen constitutional protections in DHS policies, programs, and activities.
 The Act increases the integration of the DHS Privacy Office and Office for Civil Rights and Civil Liberties with Departmental components to prevent violations of privacy, civil rights or civil liberties.
-The Act also grants new authority toinvestigate policies and programs that may violate constitutional and other legal protections.
+The Act also grants new authority to investigate policies and programs that may violate constitutional and other legal protections.
 Under the Act, these offices are also directed to review all DHS Intelligence and Analysis products and train DHS intelligence personnel on privacy and civil rights and civil liberties protections. - Require the Department's use-of-force policy be updated to emphasize de-escalation tactics and training.
-This policy update, which is to be issued no later than 180 days after enactment, must include (1) initial and recurrent training in de-escalation requirements and (2) require each DHS component to submit data regarding use-of-force for a report to Congress every six months.
+This policy update, which is to be issued no later than 180 days after enactment, must include (1) initial and recurrent training in de-escalation requirements and (2) require each DHS component to submit data regarding use-of-force for a report to the public every six months.
 Compliance with the policy is to be reviewed by the Department's Inspector General on an ongoing basis. - Require greater accountability and transparency when DHS officers or equipment are deployed to augment State, local, tribal or territorial operations.
 The Act requires the Secretary of Homeland Security to inform Congress within 24 hours of accepting a request for assistance and that deployed officers be in uniform with insignia displayed. - Mature DHS's acquisition process and policymaking.
 The Act authorizes the Joint Requirements Council to review and prioritize capability needs across the Department, as well as technical support offices to ensure that products or services acquired by DHS meet those needs.
-Additionally, it directs critical reforms to the quadrennial homeland security review to ensure that this longterm strategy document reflects input from the homeland security stakeholder community and informs budgets.

-- Centralize oversight of DHS's several billion-dollar portfolio of acquisition programs.
+Additionally, it directs critical reforms to the quadrennial homeland security review to ensure that this longterm strategy document reflects input from the homeland security stakeholder community and informs budgets. - Centralize oversight of DHS's several billion-dollar portfolio of acquisition programs.
 The Act designates the Under Secretary for Management as the Department's Chief Acquisition Officer and authorizes oversight responsibilities for other key officials involved in DHS's acquisition process to guard against waste, fraud, and abuse in programs within any DHS component or office.
-The Act requires the Under Secretary for Management to assess the Department's acquisition workforce needs and regularly report to Congress on the performance of the Department's acquisition programs. - Ensure the public receives factual and non-biased information from the Department.
+The Act requires the Under Secretary for Management to assess the Department's acquisition workforce needs and regularly report to Congress on the performance of the Department's acquisition programs.

+- Ensure the public receives factual and non-biased information from the Department.
 The Act requires DHS to develop and disseminate Department-wide guidelines for reviewing all public facing materials, using social media, and prohibiting the origination or circulation of propaganda to maximize the quality, objectivity, utility, and integrity of information presented. - Authorize a range of programs targeted at enhancing morale within the Department.
 The Act authorizes an employee engagement steering committee comprised of representatives from across the Department and its components that is a forum for identifying and addressing factors that contribute to low morale.
-It also establishes an annual employee award program and career enhancing opportunities within the Department, including rotational and fellowship programs. - Grant rights to Transportation Security Officers under the Title 5 personnel system.
-The Act terminates TSA's authority to establish or modify its own personnel management system and requires the Secretary of Homeland Security, in consultation with the TSOs' labor organization, to convert this frontline TSA workforce to the Title 5 personnel system in a manner that is mindful of tenure and status.
-Importantly, the Act includes protections against any reductions in pay for transitioned workers.
+It also establishes an annual employee award program and career enhancing opportunities within the Department, including a rotational program.